-- 8.1 If the student is dissatisfied with the outcome at the Formal Complaint, they are entitled to submit a further complaint under the Review Stage of this procedure, provided the request is made within 8 UK working days after the formal response has been received and they meet the criteria to request a review. - 8.2 We will not usually conduct a review of a decision taken under the Formal Stage if it is not submitted within the correct timeframe.
-Any case for consideration of a review of the Formal Stage after those deadlines have passed must be made in writing to the Director of Quality and Compliance and shall include the reason for the delay in submission together with an documentary evidence in support of that reason. - 8.3 The grounds under which a Review can be requested are: - 1.
-There was a procedural irregularity in the investigation, which was material or potentially material to the decision reached; - 2.
-The decision was unreasonable (the complainant must identify which aspects of the decision were unreasonable and explain why); - 3.
-There is new evidence available, which materially impacts the outcome and which, for valid reasons, could not have been submitted at an earlier stage. - 8.4 A request to review the outcome of a formal complaint should be submitted in writing to appealsandcomplaints@study-online.liverpool.ac.uk and should include: - The completed proforma - The grounds under which a review is being requested - The nature of the complaint - All correspondence received by or provided by the student under either the Early Resolutioon and/or Formal Complaint, including any written responses to the complaint from Kaplan Open Learning.
+- 8.1 If the student is dissatisfied with the outcome at the Formal Complaint, they are entitled to submit a further complaint under the Review Stage of this procedure, provided the request is made within 10 calendar days after the formal response has been received and they meet the criteria to request a review. - 8.2 The University of Liverpool will not usually conduct a review of a decision taken under the Formal Stage if it is not submitted within the correct timeframe.
+Any case for consideration of a review of the Formal Stage after those deadlines have passed must be made in writing to the Director of Student Experience and Enhancement and shall include the reason for the delay in submission together with documentary evidence in support of that reason. - 8.3 The grounds under which a Review can be requested are: - 1.
+There was a procedural irregularity in the investigation, which was material or potentially material to the decision reached;

-A statement as to why the complainant remains dissatisfied with the outcome
+- 2. The decision was unreasonable (the complainant must identify which aspects of the decision were unreasonable and explain why); - 3.
+There is new evidence available, which materially impacts the outcome and which, for valid reasons, could not have been submitted at an earlier stage. - 8.4 To request a review of the outcome of a formal complaint, students should complete the Review Pro-forma and submit to the Director of Student Experience and Enhancement (oiaandreviews@liverpool.ac.uk) - The completed proforma - The grounds under which a review is being requested - The nature of the complaint - All correspondence received by or provided by the student under either the Early Resolution and/or Formal Complaint, including any written responses to the complaint from Kaplan Open Learning - A statement as to why the complainant remains dissatisfied with the outcome - And, without prejudice to any formal remedy which might be determined, the remedy the complainant is seeking.